addiscent/php-server-mon-sys/README.md

     $cfg['Servers'][$i]['user'] = 'phpservermon';
     $cfg['Servers'][$i]['password'] = 'phpservermon';

-IMPORTANT:  Unfortunately, it is not uncommon for there to be more than one _phpMyAdmin_ _config.inc.php_ file on the host.
+IMPORTANT:  Unfortunately, it is not uncommon to discover that more than one _phpMyAdmin_ _config.inc.php_ file already exists on a host, (placed there by the _phpMyAdmin_ installation process).
 If you edit one and it seems to have no affect, you may inadvertently be editing a copy of the file which is not the specific file used by _phpMyAdmin_.
-You may discover where copies are located using the following command:
+To search for the correct instance, you may discover where copies are located using the following command:

       $ sudo find / -maxdepth 4 -name config.inc.php